asalovaara/Trollbot/documentation/Deployment guide.md

  - MONGODB_URI: MONGODB_URI defines the location of the MongoDB database.
 As this has connected to a database in a cloud server, it contains the username and password of the account used.
 Please consult MongoDB-documentation on the exact content for this field.

+ - CLIENT_ID and CLIENT_SECRET: These variables are for using Spotify's API.
+To set these values, a Spotify account is needed.
+This account is then linked to Spotify for Developers, where the values of these variables are generated.

 ### Deploying with docker